 After the transition period, providers, plans, beneficiaries, and other partners must use the dually eligible beneficiaries’ MBIs with us.
 Medicaid providers have to use MBIs in all transactions and all communications about dually eligible beneficiaries starting on January 1, 2020 (with very few exceptions).

-During the transition period, we'll process and transmit Medicare crossover claims to State Medicaid Agencies and other COB payers with either the HICN or MBI.
+During the transition period, we're processing and transmitting Medicare crossover claims to State Medicaid Agencies and other COB payers with either the HICN or MBI.
 For crossover claims processing, during and even after the transition period, we'll keep sending you plan membership IDs or state Medicaid recipient IDs, like we always have.

 For those that rely on the Medicare identifier instead of the State Medicaid ID, we'll keep providing both the HICN and MBI to State Medicaid Agencies and other COB payers through COBA eligibility response files, unless the beneficiary only ever had an MBI.
 In that case, we'll only provide the MBI.

-What do new Medicare cards mean for other state entities & state partners?
+What do MBIs mean for other state entities & state partners?

 If you work with beneficiaries who are dually eligible, providers, and/or health plans, you should have updated anything with the HICN, such as ID cards, beneficiary letters, training materials, or call center scripts with the MBI.

-Where can states get more information about the new Medicare cards?
+Where can states get more information about MBIs?

 Read our frequently asked questions.